redstrate/Kawari/USAGE.md

 ## Importing characters from retail

 It's possible to import existing characters from the retail server using [Auracite](https://auracite.xiv.zone).
-Place the backup ZIP under `backups/` and the World server will import it into the database the next time it's started.
+Upload the backup ZIP on the account management page on the login server.

 This feature is still a work-in-progress, and not all data is imported yet.